web-widget/web-widget/packages/web-router/CONTRIBUTING.md

 **Q: How to optimize rendering performance?**
 A: Check `MODULE_CACHE` usage, consider streaming rendering (`progressive: true`).

+**Q: How to run tests in Cloudflare Workers environment?**
+A: Our Vitest configuration automatically uses `@cloudflare/vitest-pool-workers` for native Workers support.

+**Q: How to achieve 100% test coverage like Engine?**
+A: Follow our Engine test pattern: cover all public methods, test async/sync variants, verify caching, test error scenarios.

 ### Contact Us

 - **GitHub Issues** - Report bugs or feature requests